Christian-TechUCM/Fleiss-Kappa/README.md

 The Gui provides instructions on what types of files are accepted and how to use it.
 Here is a test file for the program: [TestFile](https://github.com/Christian-TechUCM/Fleiss-Kappa/raw/main/Fleiss'kappa/Assests/TestFiles/TestSheet.xlsx).
 These numbers are from the example on the WIKI.

+### Instructions

+- Click the 'Select File' button to choose an Excel file.
+Note only .xlsx,.xlsm,.xltx,.xltm are accepted.
+- Make sure the sheet inside the excel sheet is called 'RawData'.
+- The program should then automatically calculate Fleiss Kappa and display it in the window.

 ![Gui1](Fleiss'kappa/Assests/ScreenShots/App/1.png)